pavankothawade/Aladdin-2D-Game/Simplicity.md

 Week 4:

 There were ideas floating as to how different and descriptive user stories can be.
 We have sticked to simple format for user stories with fulfilling the three basic parameters: " ' As a <user>', 'I want to <> ','so that <> '" format.for each object involved in the user stories.

+Week 5:

+We decided on writing indivaidual user story for all objects in order to make it more simple to understand role of each actor in project.
+To make coding more easy, team decided to know more about design patterns to make developement more simple.